TrenchBoot/documentation/documentation/Late_Launch_Overview.md

 takes when the SENTER instruction is initial invoked,

 1. Inhibit processor response to external events: INIT, A20M, NMI, and SMI.
-2. Establish and check the location and size of the authenticated code module to be executed by the ILP.
+2. Establish and check the location and size of the ACM to be executed by the ILP.
 3. Check for the existence of an Intel® TXT-capable chipset.
 4. Verify the current power management configuration is acceptable.
 5. Broadcast a message to enable protection of memory and I/O from the activities of other processor agents.
-6. Load the designated AC module into the authenticated code execution area.
+6. Load the designated ACM into the authenticated code execution area.
 7. Isolate the content of the authenticated code execution area from further state modification by external agents.
-8. Authenticate the AC module.
+8. Authenticate the ACM.
-9. Updated the Trusted Platform Module (TPM) with the authenticated code module's hash.
+9. Updated the TPM with the ACM's hash.
-10. Initialize processor state based on the authenticated code module header information.
+10. Initialize processor state based on the ACM header information.
 11. Unlock the Intel® TXT-capable chipset private configuration register space and TPM locality 3 space.
-12. Begin execution in the authenticated code module at the defined entry point.
+12. Begin execution in the ACM at the defined entry point.

 ### TXT ACM